Profile

 3. 3

-Remove from the heat and pour the hot honey onto a marble surface lightly greased with extra-virgin olive oil.
+Remove from the heat and pour the hot honey onto a marble slab lightly greased with extra virgin olive oil.

 4. 4

-Allow it to cool slightly, then, with oiled hands, begin working and stretching it as though it were an elastic dough.
+Allow it to cool slightly, then, with oiled hands, begin to knead and stretch it as if it were a pliable dough.

 5. 5

-Hook the mixture onto a wooden peg and keep stretching and folding it repeatedly until the colour becomes pale and the texture elastic.
+Hang the mixture from a wooden peg and continue pulling it repeatedly until the colour lightens and the texture becomes elastic.

 6. 6

-Once the mass is firm and glossy, shape it into sticks or small rings and let them cool completely.
+Once the mass is firm and glossy, shape it into sticks or small rings and leave to cool completely.

 7. 7